 Language and literature

 Mastery of language and appreciation of literature contribute to success in almost every walk of life.
 Perhaps you’ll write original poetry and fiction for Phoenix, EMU’s literary and visual arts journal, engage with notable authors visiting campus for the Writers Read author series, do a writing internship at a non-profit, or hone your language skills to bring change in cross-cultural settings all over the world.

 Find meaningful work in your field

-90% of EMU graduates are working, engaged in service or in further study within 12 months of graduation.
-Nearly 90% are employed within their field of study.
+About 90% of the 2012 graduates who responded to our survey were employed full-time, in grad school, or serving in a volunteer/mission position within one year of graduation.
 Check out what two EMU arts alumni are doing now:

 - Katie Goins Frewens, an EMU music grad, earned a doctorate of musical arts and now teaches middle school music to urban teens.
 While a student, she was the piano rehearsal accompanist for the Shenandoah Valley Children’s Choir and sang with Chamber Singers.

 - Matt Pearson combined a theater major with Bible and music minors to prepare for his goal of becoming an ordained Methodist minister.
 While a student, Matt acted and directed in the majority of MainStage productions, founded an improv troupe that’s still going strong today, and interned at Second City Improv in Chicago.
 He went on to earn a divinity degree, and in 2012 became a youth pastor in California.